 However, there shouldn’t be any reason why you should delete or disable Thrive Architect, because even if you choose to cancel your Thrive Suite Membership and install a different editor, you will still be able to have our plugin installed and the content will still be visible.

 To learn more about this issue, click the following link to find out what happens when you cancel your membership.
 However, since all of your Thrive Architect created content is saved in your database, if you disable the plugin and then enable it again, all the content created with our plugin will be visible again.

 You can find even more information, detailed by Shane in the following blog post: The Content Lock-In Problem: What Happens With Your Thrive Architect Content if You Delete the Plugin?

 Important Things to Remember

-- All versions of Thrive Architect are backwards compatible.
-As long as you have a version of TAr installed on your site, then your content will be displayed.
+All versions of Thrive Architect are backward compatible.
+As long as you have a version of Thrive Architect installed on your site, then your content will be displayed.

-- The data is stored in the database.
+The data is stored in the database.
 If you remove the plugin from your site then, by default, the content will disappear.
-However, your content is never deleted from the database and a simple development task could be created to render this content in the front end even without TAr installed.
+However, your content is never deleted from the database and a simple development task could be created to render this content in the front end even without Thrive Architect installed.

-- There are no adverse speed effects of having TAr installed on your web site.
-We only load scripts and style sheets on content that has been created with TAr.
+There are no adverse speed effects of having Thrive Architect installed on your website.
+We only load scripts and style sheets on content that has been created with Thrive Architect.
 With this in mind, even if you decide not to use Thrive Architect, you can leave it silently active on your site without any negative consequences for content created in the future.

-- Even if the company disappeared tomorrow, your existing version of TAr would render all content on your site in the future without any issues or negative consequences whatsoever.
+Even if the company disappeared tomorrow, your existing version of Thrive Architect would render all content on your site in the future without any issues or negative consequences whatsoever.